Fixed-point statistics from spectral measures on tensor envelope categories: Introduction

 \section{Introduction}

 Spectral measures associated to operators on Hilbert spaces are key tools in functional analysis and its applications, for instance to quantum mechanics and ergodic theory.
-Recall that a continuous normal linear operator $u\colon E\to E$ on a Hilbert space $E$ has a compact spectrum and that, for each vector~$x\in E$, there exists a unique bounded positive Radon measure~$\mu_x$ on~$\Cc$, supported on the spectrum of $u$, such that the equality
+Recall that a continuous normal linear operator $u\colon E\to E$ on a Hilbert space $E$ has a compact spectrum and that, for each vector~$x\in E$, there exists a unique bounded positive Radon measure~$\mu_x$ on the set of complex numbers~$\Cc$ such that the equality